-Remark 2.12 (Local systems of vector spaces and quantum state spaces).
+Remark 2.12 (Local systems of vector spaces as quantum state spaces).

-(i) Representations of fundamental groups $\pi_1(\mathcal{M}0)$ as in (22), equivalently (since $\mathcal{M}0$ is a connected component) of the fundamental groupoid $\Pi_1(\mathcal{M}0)$ (cf. [213, (1.7)]) are equivalently known as local systems (cf. [38, §I.1][213, p.
-257][42, §2.5][198, §2.6]) or flat bundles (cf. [205, §9.2.1]) of vector spaces over $\mathcal{M}0$ (cf. [149, Lit.
+(i) Representations of fundamental groups $\pi_1(\mathcal{M}0)$ as in (22), equivalently (since \mathcal{M}0 is a connected component) of the fundamental groupoid $\Pi_1(\mathcal{M}0)$ (137) are also known as local systems (cf. [51, §I.1][258, p.
+257][55, §2.5][243, §2.6]) or flat bundles (cf. [250, §9.2.1]) of vector spaces over \mathcal{M}0 (cf. [181, Lit.
 2.22]).

-- (ii) There is deep relevance [174] in identifying these as quantum state spaces subject to symmetries and classical control in general (cf. [173][27] and the following Prop.
-2.16) and specifically so concerning the nature of anyonic topological quantum gates (cf. [149, §3] and the next Rem.
-2.13). - (iii) In our situation (22), the base space is the covariantized moduli space of topological fluxes quantized in some $\mathcal{A}$ -cohomology, and paths $m \rightsquigarrow m'$ are combinations of - (a) gauge transformations of the (higher) gauge field (from the homotopy quotient's numerator in (22)) - (b) diffeomorphisms, hence gauge transformations of the "gravitational field", (from the homotopy quotient's denominator in (22)).
+- (ii) There is deep relevance [215] in identifying these as quantum state spaces subject to symmetries and classical control in general (cf. [214][37] and the following §2.3) and specifically so concerning the nature of anyonic topological quantum gates (cf. [181, §3] and the next Rem.
+2.13). - (iii) In particular, (higher, cf. [215]) local systems are considered as (relative) spaces of quantum states in generic "pull-push"-constructions of (extended) topological quantum field theories ([79][180][229][80, §A.2]).
+In this respect the point of (22) is the appropriate identification of the local system's domain moduli space for the case of topological flux quanta (and the remaining "pull-push"-propagation along cobordisms, receiving so much attention in the topological field theory literature, plays little to no role in laboratory experiment, where the given slab of material commonly just sits there without spontaneously changing its topology!). - (iv) In our situation (22), the base space is the covariantized moduli space of topological fluxes quantized in some \mathcal{A} -cohomology, and paths $m \rightsquigarrow m'$ are combinations of - (a) gauge transformations of the (higher) gauge field (from the homotopy quotient's numerator in (22)) - (b) diffeomorphisms, hence gauge transformations of the "gravitational field", (from the homotopy quotient's denominator in (22)).

-The Hilbert space(s) of states $\mathcal{H}{\Sigma^2}^{\mathcal{A}}$ forming a local system/flat bundle means that both of these kinds of gauge transformations are implemented as unitary quantum operators/observables in a coherent way.

-(iv) Some or all of these apparent gauge symmetries may in fact be "asymptotic" and as such become physical observables (this is the content of the next Prop.
-2.16) whence the construction (22) encodes flux quantum systems both with their quantum symmetries and their quantum observables.
+- The Hilbert space(s) of states $\mathcal{H}{\Sigma^2}^{\mathcal{A}}$ forming a local system/flat bundle means that both of these kinds of gauge transformations are implemented as unitary quantum operators/observables in a coherent way. - (iv) Some or all of these apparent gauge symmetries may in fact be "asymptotic" and as such become physical observables (this is the content of the next Prop.
+2.25) whence the construction (22) encodes flux quantum systems both with their quantum symmetries and their quantum observables.

-Note again that the paths here are paths in moduli space, hence not of single flux quanta, but of all flux quanta that are present at once.
+Not note here that these paths here are paths in moduli space, hence not of single flux quanta but of all flux quanta that are present at once.
 The same holds for punctures/defects: